 We provide a foundation from which people can craft better solutions for a better future.

 The Historical Society of Princeton is a private, non-profit organization.
 Its activities are made possible through individual contributions; grants from corporations, foundations, and government agencies; and earned income.
-Membership fees are an important source of income.
-In addition to supporting one of Princeton’s most important historical and educational resources, members enjoy the following benefits: invitations to exhibition previews and special events, discounts on Society-sponsored programs, and much more.
-See our Membership information page for details.
+Individual contributions via the Annual Fund are an important source of income.
+All Annual Fund donors are welcomed as Members of HSP.
+These supporters sustain one of Princeton’s most important historical and educational resources.
+Supporters of the Annual Fund can participate in the Time Travelers Museum Reciprocity program.
+See our Annual Fund information page for details.